ismailkasan/chat-gpt-vscode-extension/README.md

 - V1.0.0 Add Explorer View and show history of last 10 queries.
 - V1.1.0 Add new three commands to VSCode editor context menu.
 These: ChatGpt Add Comments, ChatGpt Add Documentaions and ChatGpt Refactor.
 - V1.1.1 Add conditions to context menu commands.

-## Roadmap

-- Add ChatGpt Create image model.
-- Add ChatGpt Edit image model.
-- Add ChatGpt Create image variation model.

-## 🚀 About Me
-I'm a full stack developer.
-I've been dealing with software since 2016.
-I worked on a lot of projects so far.
-My strongest skills are C#, .Net
-Core, MsSql, javaScript, TypeScript and Angular2+.
-Also, I am working on sample like this extension Nodejs, MongoDb projects.
 ## Using Extension

 * Open chat panel.